DavidWells/analytics/packages/analytics-plugin-hubspot/README.md

 <!--
 title: HubSpot
-description: Using the HubSpot plugin
+description: Using the HubSpot analytics plugin
 -->
 # HubSpot plugin for `analytics`

 Integration with HubSpot for [analytics](https://www.npmjs.com/package/analytics)

+This analytics plugin will load HubSpot's client side tracking script into your application and send custom events, page views, and identify visitors inside HubSpot.

 [View the docs](https://getanalytics.io/plugins/hubspot/)